-Example A: Processed payroll for employees.
+- Processed payroll for employees.

 Percentages Work, Too

-No Numbers?
+No Hard Numbers?
 No Problem!

-- Your performance and the value you offer
+- Budgets and the amounts you managed

 - Timelines on completion of projects